UofSCLibraries-DRS/OntheBooksUSC/README.md

 # OnTheBooks for UofSC
-"On the Books" project is a text mining project to identify Jim Crow/racial language in South Carolina constitution books containing "Acts and Joint Resolutions,", a joint project with University of North Carolina and University of Virginia.
-It is an extension of the OnTheBooks project at the [University of North Carolina at Chapel Hill Libraries](https://github.com/UNC-Libraries-data/OnTheBooks).
+"On the Books" is a text mining project done jointly with University of North Carolina and University of Virginia, to identify Jim Crow/racial language in South Carolina constitution books containing "Acts and Joint Resolutions."
+It is an extension of the "On the Books: Jim Crow and Algorithms of Resistance" project at the [University of North Carolina at Chapel Hill Libraries](https://github.com/UNC-Libraries-data/OnTheBooks) and funded by [Mellon Foundation](https://www.mellon.org/).

 This page holds all major files related to the [OnTheBooks](https://onthebooks.lib.unc.edu/) project at the [University of South Carolina](https://sc.edu/) as part of their [Digital Research Services](https://sc.edu/about/offices_and_divisions/university_libraries/find_services/digital_research_services/index.php).